marius-test/selenium_automation_testing/README.md

 I chose `unittest` for its straightforward setup, native Python support, and focus on writing clear, maintainable tests.

-The project includes a custom test runner, debug tools, and a reusable test template.
-Future plans include a custom reporter and more granular test control.
+The project includes a custom test runner, driver factory, debug files, a reusable test template, a custom reporter, and documentation with instructions and commands.

 👉 For a full Selenium framework implementation, see: [selenium_automation_framework](https://github.com/marius-test/selenium_automation_framework)